Parents/Carers-Choosing an out of school club

 • The Ofsted inspection could be up to 6 years old: the club could have improved—or gone downhill—significantly since then.

 • The club will only receive a grading of met or not-met in most cases.
 This is because clubs that care for children who are in school full time are exempt from delivering education outcomes for children.
 The inspection grading system is set up to assess the quality of education as well as basic standards.
-This means that out of school clubs can only be judged as meeting (or not) the basic stadaards and cannot receive a grading against quality of education.
+This means that out of school clubs can only be judged as meeting (or not) the basic standards and cannot receive a grading against quality of education.
 This is hugely disappointing for most providers who want to demonstrate the vaue and quality of what they do.
 Ask them to show you instead of Ofsted!

 • If the club is run directly by a school, or at a day nursery, the Ofsted rating will reflect the standard of the setting as a whole, not the club specifically.